Last updated on April 9th, 2023 at 06:48 am

 When it comes to types of trad protection, they can be classified in a few different ways.
 The first is active protection, meaning they move.
-Camming devices are the most popular types of active protection.
-Cam are spring-loaded and have three or four curved edges that project force outwards in the event of a fall, jamming the device into the rock.
+Camming devices are the most popular type of active protection.
+Cams are spring-loaded and have three or four curved edges that project force outwards in the event of a fall, jamming the device into the rock.
 Passive protection, like nuts and hexes, are slotted into the rock or crack and – if correctly placed – will not pop out of the rock, protecting a climber against a potential fall.

 Unlike sport climbing, trad climbing anchors are also built with your gear instead of bolts.
 A simple three-point anchor that is equalized by a sling is built at comfortable belaying points.

 This style of climbing is usually done on granite or sandstone, with the valleys of Yosemite and Squamish and the sandstone walls of Red Rocks being full of trad routes suitable for beginners.